halitbatur/final-board-project/README.md

 - Creation and reading of a board in Firebase
 - Creation and reading of a board item in Firebase
 - Working navbar with React Routing
-- Editing and Existing Board item in Firebase
+- Editing an Existing Board item in Firebase

 The user should be able to fill out forms to create a board and board item and have it show up in the UI, no matter how it looks.
 No styling is required (I